quaderno/quaderno-api/source/includes/_invoices.md

 }
 ```

-`POST`ing to `/invoices.json` will create a new contact from the parameters passed.
+`POST`ing to `/invoices.json` will create a new invoice from the parameters passed.

 This will return `201 Created` and the current JSON representation of the invoice if the creation was a success, along with the location of the new invoice in the `url` field.